 John Cox directs our Center for Holocaust, Genocide & Human Rights Studies.
-Before coming to UNCC seven years ago, John founded and directed a genocide & human rights-studies center at Florida Gulf Coast University.
+Before coming to UNCC in 2011, John founded and directed a genocide & human rights-studies center at Florida Gulf Coast University.
 Cox earned his Ph.D. in History at UNC-Chapel Hill in 2006.

 Dr. Cox has written and lectured widely on racism and genocide, human rights, and resistance to Nazism and other oppressive systems.
 He recently published a book on modern genocide and racism, To Kill a People: Genocide in the 20th Century (Oxford University Press, 2017).
+A 2nd edition, to be published in 2021, will add a chapter on the Bosnian genocide of 1992-1995.
 His other publications include a book on anti-Nazi resistance, Circles of Resistance: Leftist, Jewish, and Youth Dissidence during the Third Reich (2009).
-Cox's current project is a comparative analysis of resistance under authoritarian regimes, focusing on Nazi Germany and its empire, Guatemala during its Cold War-era dictatorship, and Kurdistan.
-He is also co-editing a major genocide-studies volume, The Routledge Handbook of Genocide Studies.

 March 2018 profile of John Cox in the UNCC's student newspaper, the Niner Times: "Creating an impact in and out of the lecture hall: Dr. John Cox goes beyond the expectations of a lecturer, making a difference in the community and impacting students' lives."